Caroline-Wendy/Beauty-of-Programming/README.md

 This repository is about the algorithm in beauty of programming.
 The meaning of the file name is "filename_pagenumber".
-Welcome to give me some comments.
+Copyright and all rights therein are retained by C.L.Wang.
-If you have some ideas, please email me.
+If you want to use it, please email me.
 Email: morndragon@126.com